Today we’re going to look at how hard it is to learn piano.

 I think piano is easy to learn, but incredibly difficult to master.

-Anyone can learn to pick out a few chords and melodies, and it won’t take long.
+With the right equipment and some instruction, anyone can learn to pick out a few chords and melodies, and it won’t take long.

 Playing an easy piano song or two is far from un-achievable.